Marshall, Sons & Co.: History

 In 1974 the Fowler works in Leeds was closed, and all activity concentrated at Gainsborough, and in 1975 T.W.Ward Ltd sold Marshall to British Leyland, who merged it with their Aveling-Barford products to form Aveling-Marshall, who made tracked crawlers and wheeled loaders.
 However British Leyland decided to sell off non-core businesses in 1979 and the Marshall part of British Leyland Special Products Division was sold to businessman Charles Nickerson, owner of Marshall, Son & Co.
 He produced crawlers under the Track Marshall Ltd name, and in 1982 acquired the British Leyland tractor business.
 He moved tractor assembly from Bathgate, Scotland to Gainsborough where he built tractors under the Marshall name.
 This deal was conditional on him sourcing engine and other parts from the Bathgate factory for a minimum of 3 years.

 In 1986 the Marshall company changed ownership before becoming owned by Bentall Simplex who moved tractor production from Gainsborough to their 25 acre factory at Scunthorpe.
 Under Bentall Simplex Marshall tractors were increasingly fitted with Perkins engines.
 By 1989 a wide range of tractors were in production from 22hp to 125hp, plus they had a large spare parts business for the 120,000 Nuffield, Leyland and Marshall tractors around the world.
 This wide range of tractors largely came about by importing Steyr tractors and marketing them under the Marshall brand.
 The Track Marshall business was also sold in 1986, to a former sales director, Hubert Flatters.
 He saved the business but unfortunately died in 1987.
 The business was sold by his family in 1990 to Tom Walkinshaw's TWR Group, who focussed on the production of the rubber-tracked TM200.
 Track Marshall production continued until 1998, after which the business was sold to the Sales Director Tony Leighton and thereafter the company focussed on the supply of spare parts.

 There is now a shopping centre (Marshall's Yard) standing on part of the former Britannia Iron Works site.

 Products

 Steam engines

 Marshall's produced large numbers of steam traction engines, steam rollers, portable engines and agricultural machinery of all types.
-Among British manufactures, Marshall were second only to Aveling and Porter in terms of the number of steam rollers they produced.In 1923 the company started selling tandem rollers.
+Among British manufactures, Marshall were second only to Aveling and Porter in terms of the number of steam rollers they produced.
+In 1923 the company started selling tandem rollers.

+Marshall also made at least one standard gauge railway locomotive, with works number 6402 being supplied to Pepper & Son Ltd chalk pits at Amberley in Sussex in 1878.
+It was scrapped in 1959.